NOTE: Analysis is mixed in with the relation of

 purpose, but we don't know by whom.
 Dougie doesn't appear to know

 anything about this.
-Even Phillip appears baffled, but he is still able to inform Dougie that he was "manufactured" and has served his purpose.
+Even Gerard appears baffled, but he is still able to inform Dougie that he was "manufactured" and has served his purpose.

 We've had several instances where Josie Packard may have been referred to, and she may or may not be referred to again with Cooper-Dougie's not insignificant loss of weight.
 When Josie died, though she appeared to be a healthy young woman to the viewer, a mention was made that she only weighed sixty-five pounds.
 The viewer was forced to wonder where that weight went.
 Did this lightening signify the absence of her "spirit" that was observed entering the wood of the lodge?
 Cooper-Dougie has lost a significant amount of weight, but this ultimately may be only to differentiate, for the viewer, Dougie from Cooper, and to keep the viewer aware that Cooper's body has replaced that of Dougie's, that it was not a matter of the spirit of Cooper taking over Dougie's body.

 We do know that someone wants Dougie dead.
 But who?
 With what was Dougie involved that someone wanted him dead?
 It seems too odd that at this critical junction, when Cooper ends up taking Dougie's place, rather than the doppelganger's, that a hit has been arranged on Dougie.
 If Dougie hadn't "been", then would Cooper have taken the doppelganger's place as was supposed to happen?
 If this is the case, Dougie's existence works to benefit both Cooper and Mr. C in buying them some time, it seems.
 Mr. C didn't return to the lodge because he was able to keep from vomiting, so Dougie's presence benefited him.
 And since Mr. C didn't vomit, Dougie's existence benefited Cooper as he was able to take his place.
 It seems well nigh impossible at this point to try to reason out who manufactured Dougie, but it seems reasonable to assume that Mr. C might know about Dougie and have targeted him to be killed at this very point in time, which would mean an anticipated killing of Cooper-Dougie.

-However, previous to this the only other Las Vegas connection we have is Duncan, who seems likely to have arranged a hit, though to be carried out by a woman, and his connection is with an individual who is given as terrifying to him, and I've reasoned this person is likely Mr. C. So, instead, it may be that the doppelganger was counting on Cooper replacing Dougie and that the hit then was actually intended to be for Cooper-Dougie after the transfer had taken place?
-Still, we see two men involved rather than a woman.
+Previous to this the only other Las Vegas connection we have is Duncan, who seems likely to have arranged a hit, though to be carried out by a woman, and his connection is with an individual who is given as terrifying to him, and I've reasoned this person is likely Mr. C. So, it may be that the doppelganger was counting on Cooper replacing Dougie and that the hit then was actually intended to be for Cooper-Dougie after the transfer had taken place.

 Cooper, in taking Dougie's place, becoming Cooper-Dougie, is certainly not Dougie, not shown as inheriting his memories or personality, but is also no longer the Cooper we have known.
 Which doesn't mean he's no longer Cooper.
 He's physically been transmitted but his memory and personality have been dampened in the extreme, to the extent of seeming to have been lost.
 He is as a child.
 He can only relate through simply mimicry, repeating the words and actions of others, occasionally showing an affinity for symbols and things that resonate.
 He is not a child, however, as he doesn't make the demands that a child would make.
 He is instead the prototypical fool on the fool-hero's journey who finds himself in a strange land and can only relate by reflection, my mimicry.